Kasubi Tombs: Aftermath of the fire

-The administration of the Buganda Kingdom has vowed (tofaali) to rebuild the tombs and President Museveni said the national government would assist in the restoration.
+The administration of the Buganda Kingdom vowed to rebuild the tombs through a fundraising/crowd-sourcing campaign called (Etofaali), loosely translated as Brick [rebuilding], and President Museveni said the national government would assist in the restoration.

 A commission was set up to determine the cause of the fire and the civilian deaths in the following days.
 This commission handed over a report to the Ugandan government in March 2011, but as of April 2012 it had not been released to the public.
 As of December 2012, a plan to restore the Kasubi tombs had been launched with the help of foreign aid.
-The Buganda government has now put emphasis on security measures during the restoration that will restrict entry to the tombs.
+The Buganda government subsequently put emphasis on security measures during the restoration to screen and restrict entry to the tombs.

 In response to the incident, a mission was dispatched through the UNESCO Japanese Funds-in-Trust for the Preservation of the World Cultural Heritage to create a prevention scheme for reconstruction of the tombs.
 Based on the results of the mission, the Japanese government decided to provide project fund cooperation for reconstruction of the tombs, removal from the List of World Heritage in Danger, the setup of an efficient risk prevention scheme and the dispatch of experts in cultural property restoration.